 Cold turkey Ambien withdrawal is when someone suddenly stops taking Ambien and doesn’t use it again, even if they experience withdrawal symptoms.
 Because of Ambien’s effects on the central nervous system and changes that can occur with long-term use, suddenly stopping its use without allowing the nervous system to adjust can cause serious issues and can be dangerous.
 Quitting Ambien cold turkey increases the risk of seizure, which is usually a rare side effect of Ambien use.

 Here are some key points to remember about Ambien withdrawal and detox:

 - Ambien withdrawal can occur when people who have been using Ambien for an extended period, or at higher doses than what was prescribed, stop using it

 - Ambien withdrawal symptoms can be uncomfortable and in some cases severe

 - Ambien detox is the process of the body getting used to functioning without Ambien

 - Ambien detox is best done with supervision from a medical professional

-Contact The Recovery Village Palm Beach today to speak with a representative about how professional addiction treatment can help you address your substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health today to speak with a representative about how professional addiction treatment can help you address your substance use disorder.